IvanZ505/runb-notes/docs/sys-prog/multithreading.md

 - Outcome of program depends on which thread finishes first.
 - Nondeterminism introduced by thread scheduling.
 - **Ex:** If Thread A sets `X=1` and Thread B sets `X=2`.
 Program starts both threads and waits for both to finish, then prints `X`.
 Does it print 1 or 2?
-	- Yes.
+	- Yes...
 Instead of a single outcome, we have a set of possible outcomes (*nondeterminism*)

 ### Data Race
 - Multiple threads make unsynchronized access to a piece of data, at least one of which writes to it.